buidai123/Kaggle_VSCode_Remote_SSH/README.md

 ### Step 1: Generate SSH Keys
 1. Open your terminal.
-2. Generate a new SSH key pair by running: here I'm using WSL or you can use Git Bash
+2. Generate a new SSH key pair by running:

+   Here I'm using WSL or you can use Git Bash

     ```sh
     ssh-keygen -t rsa -b 4096 -C "kaggle_remote_ssh" -f ~/.ssh/kaggle_rsa
     ```
-3. Follow the prompts.
+4. Follow the prompts.
 Save the keys in the location  ~/.ssh/kaggle_rsa

 ### Step 2: Add the SSH Public Key to GitHub

 1. Locate your public key by running:

     ```sh
-    cat ~/.ssh/kaggle_rsa
+    cat ~/.ssh/kaggle_rsa.pub
     ```

 2. Copy the contents of the public key.